gringer/presentation-notes/docs/2018-May-24-London-Calling.md

 ## Software

 * 3-4 years ago pulled in software team to talk about Read Until
-* As DNA is going through the pore, can basecall and do something with it before it's gone through the pore.
-An in-silico selection.
-We wrote an API.
+* As DNA is going through the pore, can basecall and do something with it before it's gone through the pore
+* An in-silico selection
+* We wrote an API.

-Entire innards of MinKNOW have been rejigged, read-until is coming back
+* Entire innards of MinKNOW have been rejigged, read-until is coming back

 * balancing amplicons
 * Sequencing a certain region of human

-Coming back in second-half of year, coming back in anger.
-Will be ale to dynamically select molecules on the fly.
+* Coming back in second-half of year, coming back in anger
+* Will be ale to dynamically select molecules on the fly

 ## MinIT

-For MinION: Common complaint is the computer.
-That has caused a lot of trouble.
-Making a device called MinIT.
-It should be almost zero configuration.
+* For MinION: Common complaint is the computer; that has caused a lot of trouble
+* Making a device called MinIT
+* It should be almost zero configuration.

-Plug it in, connect it, pair your iPhone display, ready to sequence.
+* Plug it in, connect it, pair your iPhone display, ready to sequence.

-Can run off batteries.
+* Can run off batteries.
 Can run off 12V supply.

-Will put Guppy in there, will keep up with MinION basecalling, critical for ReadUntil.
-Also embedding Epi2Me.
+* Will put Guppy in there, will keep up with MinION basecalling, critical for ReadUntil
+* Also embedding Epi2Me.

-Pretty confident that a large number of people will want a hand with analysis.
-Should be orderable today.
+* Pretty confident that a large number of people will want a hand with analysis
+* Should be orderable today.

-Have gone for GPUs in MinIT; going for neural-network based AI.
-A bunch of sequential matrix computations.
-Quite a large number of bioinformatics things can be optimised on the same hardware with the same performance.
+* Have gone for GPUs in MinIT; going for neural-network based AI
+* A bunch of sequential matrix computations
+* Quite a large number of bioinformatics things can be optimised on the same hardware with the same performance.

-MinION Mk1C - MinIT with the aility to load a flow cell, or flongle.
-Target December.
-Should be able to run a single flow cell without any external needs.
+* MinION Mk1C - MinIT with the aility to load a flow cell, or flongle
+* Target December
+* Should be able to run a single flow cell without any external needs

-It's the kind of thing a dentist can run.
-It also looks really cool.
+* It's the kind of thing a dentist can run
+* It also looks really cool

 ## Epi2Me

+* A bioinformatics platform
-A bioinformatics platform.
-Embedded workflows doing the kind of analyses that people want to run.
-Can be run in the cloud, or workflows can come to the computer: GridION, PromethION, MinIT.
-Lots of reasons, 1) a lot of computing in the boxes.
+* Embedded workflows doing the kind of analyses that people want to run
+* Can be run in the cloud, or workflows can come to the computer: GridION, PromethION, MinIT.
+* Lots of reasons, 1) a lot of computing in the boxes.

-Expertise in optimising on GPUs.
-Sometimes people don't want to pipe data over to the over side of the world.
+* Expertise in optimising on GPUs
+* Sometimes people don't want to pipe data over to the over side of the world

-We think it's more usable now, can upload custom reference, will provide data storage.
+* We think it's more usable now, can upload custom reference, will provide data storage

-We will release Epi2Me on MinIT in Q3 - a MinIT with MinION will do this locally in Q3.
+* We will release Epi2Me on MinIT in Q3 - a MinIT with MinION will do this locally in Q3

+## Epi2Me Commercialisation

+* Will be commercialised
-Will be commercialised.
-When you buy a flow cell; have invented something called MetriCoin.
-When you buy flow cells or reagents, will get MetriCoin, can use to run workflows.
-People who don't have bioinformatics support, will have access to bioinformatics services.
+* When you buy a flow cell; have invented something called MetriCoin
+* When you buy flow cells or reagents, will get MetriCoin, can use to run workflows
+* People who don't have bioinformatics support will have access to bioinformatics services

 ## Chemistry improvements

-Platform performance is now much closer to what Clive tweets Customer runs by kits is converging, variance is decreasing Largely due to kit simplification
+* Platform performance is now much closer to what Clive tweets
+* Customer runs by kits is converging, variance is decreasing
+* Largely due to kit simplification
-Early kits had a cholesterol tether; it sticks to everything that is hydrophobic.
-We have been removing that from all of our kits.
+* Early kits had a cholesterol tether; it sticks to everything that is hydrophobic
+* We have been removing that from all of our kits.

-Generally customer performance has started to converge with nanopore.
+* Generally customer performance has started to converge with nanopore.

 ## Read Length

-Fragment length is read length; largely in customer hands Most platforms, the optics / chemistry conks out
+* Fragment length is read length; largely in customer hands
+* Most platforms, the optics / chemistry conks out
-If you can present with long reads, it will sequence it
+* If you can present with long reads, it will sequence it

-Some of thought-leading developers have tried to present pore with enormous, intact lengths of DNA.
-The developers found a bug in the software, ONT software was chopping up reads.
+* Some of thought-leading developers have tried to present pore with enormous, intact lengths of DNA
+* The developers found a bug in the software, ONT software was chopping up reads

-In principle, if you can do 2 Megabases, can do 20 Megabases
+* In principle, if you can do 2 Megabases, can do 20 Megabases

-Challenge is whole-chromosomal sequencing.
+* Challenge is whole-chromosomal sequencing

 ## Yield Drop-off